Interline Bus Services: History

-Interline Bus Services was formed when the Oliveri family purchased route 102 Campbelltown Hospital – Macquarie Fields from Herbert Harrison on 1 September 1961.
+Interline Bus Services was formed when the Oliveri family purchased route 102 Campbelltown – Macquarie Fields from Herbert Harrison on 1 September 1961.

 On 1 June 1989, it merged with Oliveri's Transport Service, Green Valley with both renamed Metro-link Bus Lines.
-In August 1992, it was separated from Oliveri transport Services when the founding Oliveri families parted company and the family of the late John Oliveri acquired all the shares in Ingleburn Bus Services Pty Ltd and started trading as Interline Bus Services.
+In August 1992, it was separated from Oliveri Metro-link operation when the founding Oliveri families parted company and the family of the late John Oliveri acquired all the shares in Ingleburn Bus Services Pty Ltd and started trading as Interline Bus Services.

-In August 2002, Southern Cross Transit, Karana Downs, was purchased by the Oliveri family and is now the sister company of Interline.
+In August 2002, Southern Cross Transit, Karalee, was purchased by the Oliveri family and is now the sister company of Interline.

-Since 2005, Interline's services have been part of Sydney Bus Region 2.
-On 1 June 2014, Interline commenced operating all services in the region including those previously operated by Busabout.
+Since 2005, Interline partnered with Busabout to jointly provide the services of Sydney Bus Region 2.

+On 1 June 2014, having been independently successful in the next round of tenders, Interline commenced operating all services in the Sydney Bus Region 2..